Fall Narrative Lab

-This year’s Narrative Lab will be facilitated by Stowe Story Lab’s Program Director David Pope.
+Narrative Lab will be facilitated by Stowe Story Lab’s Co-Founder David Pope.
 Our host of top industry mentors include people such as:

 Each Lab is limited in size and is designed for emerging screenwriters, filmmakers and creative producers with narrative projects in all stages of development.